grepeverything/Solana-Paper-Wallet-with-Staking/index.md

 --withdraw-authority cold-wallet.json \
 stake-account.json 1
 ```
-**Note** The following options are included as a visual reference, --from, --stake-authority, --withdraw-authority.
+**Note** The following options are included as a visual reference, `--from`, `--stake-authority`, `--withdraw-authority`.
 They use the client keypair by default and in this case it is already set to cold-wallet.json.

 *Live Run*:
 Update the `<AMOUNT>` as needed.
 Leave a small amount in the cold wallet for future fees (0.005).